quchen/articles/monad_fail.md

 - [ZuriHac 2015 (29.5. - 31.5.)][zurihac]: Franz Thoma (@fmthoma) and me
   (David Luposchainsky aka @quchen) started implementing the MFP in GHC.

-    - Desugaring to the new `mfail` can be controlled via a new langauge extension, `MonadFailDesugaring`.
+    - Desugaring to the new `fail` can be controlled via a new langauge extension, `MonadFailDesugaring`.
     - If the language extension is turned off, a warning will be emitted for code that would break if it was enabled.